 I worked my way through the University of Colorado at Denver with jobs ranging from security guard to loading dock worker, and earned B.A. degrees in Psychology and Communication.
 With my psychology undergraduate degree in hand, I worked in detox facilities and a home troubled teens.

 Having grown up and worked in colorful environments, I took a special interest in verbal de-escalation skills.
 Prior to graduate school, I offered violence-prevention training to companies and government organizations, and as part of my doctoral program I designed a violence prevention curriculum for a traumatic brain injury rehabilitation center.
 Violence prevention remains a passion of mine, and I am proud to be cofounder of a group that offers martial arts and community safety training to adults and adolescents with developmental disabilities.

 In 2006 I earned my doctorate in clinical psychology from the University of Denver.
 There, I enjoyed the supervision of top-notch clinical trainers.
 I was also lucky enough to train at the Colorado Department of Corrections, the University of Colorado Health Sciences Center, and the International Commission for Missing Persons in Bosnia, among others.

 My clinical training has included the treatment of trauma, depression, anxiety, substance abuse, and traumatic brain injury.
 Early in my clinical training, I took a special interest in treating anxiety disorders and depression using some of the latest, empirically-supported treatments.
-Having been in private practice for more than five years now, I have tried to capture the lessons from my trainers and clients in my latest book, The User’s Guide to the Human Mind: Why Our Brains Make Us Unhappy, Anxious, and Neurotic and What We Can Do About It.
+I have been in private practice since 2006.